Contributors

 Malene Engelund

 Malene Engelund is a writer and translator.
-Her pamphlet The Wild Gods was published by Valley Press and she is currently writing her next book Wolf Zone.
-Her translation of Christel Wiinblad’s collection My Little Brother - a morning in heaven, at least in green was published by Valley Press in 2020 and it was the PBS recommended translation for Spring 2020.
-She lives in Copenhagen with her husband and their two sons.
+Her pamphlet The Wild Gods was published by Valley Press in 2016.
+Her translation of Christel Wiinblad’s collection My Little Brother - a morning in heaven, at least in green was published in 2020 and was the PBS recommended translation for Spring 2020.
+She lives in Copenhagen with her two sons.

 Kirsty Lorenz.png